AqwamCreates/DataPredict/docs/API/Models/LogisticRegressionOneVsAll.md

 * Predict the value for a given data.

 ```
-LogisticRegressionOneVsAll:predict(featureMatrix: Matrix): integer, number
+LogisticRegressionOneVsAll:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): integer, number -OR-
 ```

 #### Parameters:

 * featureMatrix: Matrix containing all data.

+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedValue: The cluster which the data belongs to.

-* probability: The probability of the predicted value.
+* highestProbability: The probability.

 ## Inherited From